Draw Me Close

 About the National Theatre

-The National Theatre make world-class theatre that is entertaining, challenging and inspiring, and they make it for everyone.
+The National Theatre makes world-class theatre that is entertaining, challenging and inspiring, and they make it for everyone.
 The work the NT produces appeals to the widest possible audiences with new plays, musicals, re-imagined classics and new work for young audiences.
 The NT’s work is seen in the West End, on tour throughout the UK and internationally, and in collaborations and co-productions with partners across the country.
-Through NT Live, they broadcast some of the best of British theatre to over 2,000 venues in 60 countries around the world.
-The NT’s Immersive Storytelling Studio examines how Virtual Reality (VR), 360° film, augmented reality and other emerging technologies can widen and enhance the NT’s remit to be a pioneer of dramatic storytelling and to enable an audience to stand in the shoes of another.
+Through NT Live, they broadcast some of the best of British theatre to over 2,500 venues in 65 countries around the world.
+The NT’s Immersive Storytelling Studio examines how virtual reality, mixed reality and other emerging technologies can widen and enhance the NT’s remit to be a pioneer of dramatic storytelling and to enable an audience to stand in the shoes of another.
 Accenture is the National Theatre’s ‘Partner for Innovation’ and supporter of the Immersive Storytelling Studio.
 They are providing both financial and in-kind support to enable digital innovation and will use their digital strategy and delivery expertise to help the Studio create unique, immersive theatrical experiences. nationaltheatre.org.uk